 OneDrive, previously SkyDrive, is a file hosting service that allows users to sync files and later access them from a web browser or mobile device.
 OneDrive is included in the suite of online services formerly known as Windows Live.
 OneDrive provides paid storage and free storage for different users.
-Nevertheless, free OneDrive storage is decreased from 15 GB to 5 GB on 31 January 2016, which turns to be one of the reasons that users transfer from OneDrive to Google Drive that still offering 15 GB free storage for free users.
+Nevertheless, free OneDrive storage is decreased from 15 GB to 5 GB on 31 January 2016, which turns out to be one of the reasons that users transfer from OneDrive to Google Drive which still offers 15 GB of free storage for free users.

-How to Copy from OneDrive to Google Drive
+How to Transfer Files from OneDrive to Google Drive

 Solution 1: Downloading and Uploading

 Step 2.
-Select files you want to move from your OneDrive account to Google Drive, click “Download” button and wait for the process to complete.
+Select files you want to move from your OneDrive account to Google Drive, click the “Download” button, and wait for the process to complete.

 - The files will be downloaded to the local in compressed form.
 Before uploading, you also need to manually decompress these files, which will invisibly waste your time;